After Effects compositing just got an upgrade with the VFX Suite by Red Giant.

 Want to gain some serious animation skills?

 Being able to use plug-ins is one thing, but why apply a pretty layer of polish if your animations skills are lacking?
 School of Motion has built courses hyper-focused on making you an efficient motion master.
 No more polishing turds!
 You can really learn how to animate!
+And if you're excited by the idea of composition, we have just the course for you: VFX for Motion.

 We have courses for all skill levels, ranging from complete beginner to those looking for advanced animation lessons.